 At the Law Offices of Howard Craig Kornberg, we know those truck accidents can be devastating.
 If you have been involved in a serious accident, give our truck crash lawyer in Los Angeles a call to discuss your legal options.

 In the six months following the FedEx crash, two more crashes followed.
 Over the past 10 years, 10 trucks and one sedan have ended up crashing into the Gold Line from the 210.
 The accidents all occur along a stretch of the 210 that is six miles long where the tracks run into the median.
 And all but two happened in just the previous 24 months, officials say.
 This increase in the frequency of this type of crash has authorities stumped.
 Because more than half of the crashes occurred while the Gold Line was in operation, officials fear that absent a fix, a truck may someday strike a train loaded with passengers.

 Preventing crashes like these is likely going to be costly.
 The Metropolitan Transportation Authority is meeting later this month to consider implementing 12 miles of new concrete barriers to shore up the line’s protection from crash situations.
-An original solution involved just swapping out the barriers on the 210 stretch with taller and more sturdier barriers.
+An original solution involved just swapping out the barriers on the 210 stretch with taller and sturdier barriers.
 However, engineers since decided that the carpool lanes on the 210 would need to be shut down for up to two years to make this fix, triggering a cut-through in Pasadena and causing congestion.
 The project will cost $22.6 million just in design costs.
 Construction costs will soar into the millions too.

-These concrete barriers have been present since as early as 1969, predating the Gold Line by several decades.
+These concrete barriers have been present since as early as 1969, predating the Gold Line for several decades.
 The new design for the Gold Line involves installing barriers that are 4 feet 8 inches tall and that have a smoother edge that helps to force wheels away from them and back onto the road.